 With Lin getting hurt, we never really got a chance to find out how good the Nets could have been.
 Even when he returned, the rest of the team struggled to go back to their normal race and they quickly fell down the standings.

 The Nets had some excitement this season especially with the promising mid-season debut of Caris Levert.
 LeVert’s surprising athleticism was beautiful for Marks to see.
 His potential as a 3 and D scoring wing is rising every single day.
-LeVert’s upside wasn’t the only time the Nets Nation got excited about the future.
+LeVert’s upside wasn’t the only time Nets Nation got excited about the future.
 The deadline provided Marks the opportunity to sell high on Bojan Bogdanovic.
 The Nets were able to grab the 22th pick in the draft, making it two years in a row where the Nets were able to regain their draft position.
-Marks also invested in a couple of project guards who may stick around at least for the short term in Archie Goodwin and Spencer Dinwiddie.
+Marks also invested in a couple of project guards who may stick around for the short term in Archie Goodwin and Spencer Dinwiddie.
 Both players have provided nothing less than what the organization has expected after giving them a shot on ten day deals.

 Nevertheless, this article isn’t about Bro-Pez, its about the man that traded him.
 Marks took advantage of Lopez’s expiring contract in order to create cap space.
-The Nets would have had to pay a ton to keep Lopez and the Nets were able to turn that into a 21 year old shooting guard with a ton of ability.
+The Nets would have had to pay a ton to keep Lopez and were able to turn that into a 21 year old point guard with a ton of ability.
 D’Angelo Russell should be ready to play alongside Lin in Kenny Atkinson’s fast-paced offense.
-Even though they had to take on Mozgov’s contract, they still will have a quality NBA center who can give you solid minutes while the team searches for a new big man to replace Lopez.
+Even though they had to take on Mozgov’s contract, they will have a quality NBA center who can give you solid minutes while the team searches for a new big man to replace Lopez.
 D’Angelo is still so young and could easily become the face of the franchise.

-Keep it up kid.
+Keep it up kid!